singularityhub/data-container/docker/README.md

 value is myvalue
 ```

-I'm next working on a fully fledged library to handle this.
-We would want the
+Woot!
+So next I'm going to, instead of having a single random value added,
-database to be populated at build time, likely written into the binary,
+have it be so that an actual dataset metadata is added here, and then we expose
-and then interacted with as we see above.
+functions to interact / query it.
+More to come!